Jalumi War: Battle

 On 1 November 1878, the three besieging forces advanced against Ikirun.

 The Balogun left the Osi Ilori and his followers with the Ikiruns to fight the Ilorins, Ekitis and Ilas, while he took his soldiers to fight the Ijeshas.

 The first group was defeated, their leader the Osi Ilori was taken alive, and the rest retreated to Ikirun.

-When the Balogun heard of the failure, he did not panic, but through clever maneuvers defeated and ruthlessly destroyed the Ijeshas.
+When the Balogun heard of the failure, he did not panic but through clever manoeuvres defeated and ruthlessly destroyed the Ijeshas.

 He then returned, defeated the Ilorins and drove them out of their camp, but not before they had killed the Osi.

 He then defeated the demoralized Ekitis and Ilas.
 The victory was complete.

 The people of Ofa heard that the Ilorins were in retreat, and cut the bridge across the Otin River in their rear.

 The Ilorins were pushed into the flooded river by the victorious Ibadans, and thousands of men, women and horses drowned.

 Jalumi means "drown in the river".
 The battle is so named because of the drowning of the forces of Ilorin.

 War charms were used by both sides in the Ibadan war, and some thought that the Muslim charms were more powerful than the traditional Yoruba ones.

 According to a verbal report given one hundred years later, an actor named Ojelade from Inisha who lived in Okuku impressed the Balogun of Ibadan with his magical powers.
 He and his troupe were asked to help the Ibadan forces against the rebels.
 It is said that Ojelade disguised himself as a white man, which made the enemy flee since "they could not fight the ghost of a white man."
 The members of the troupe could not be hurt.
 They stretched out their arms, and the bullets were caught in their clothes and fell to the ground, where they were collected and shot back at the enemy.
-Through these and other actions the troupe helped with the victory.
-A war cannon monument marking the end of the war is located at the Odo Otin River bank, Inisa, Odo Otin LGA till today.
+Through these and other actions, the troupe helped with the victory.
+A war cannon monument marking the end of the war is located at the Odo Otin River bank, Inisa, Odo Otin LGA until today.

 Aftermath

 Despite the Ibadan victory, the Ijebu refused to ally with them and the Egba would not give them passage to the coast.
 The Ekiti formed a military confederation called the Ekiti Parapo commanded by the Ogedengbe of Ilesha, and formed a tighter alliance with the Ijesha.
 The Ibadan found themselves fighting on three fronts.

 Okuku, which had been under the control of Ilorin, now came within the control of Ibadan, which posted a representative to the town.

-However the region continued to be harried by the Ilorins.
+However, the region continued to be harried by the Ilorins.
 This continued after the British had negotiated peace in 1893, and ended only after the British Captain Bower destroyed the main Ilorin army near Otan using rockets in 1896.
 Ilorin itself fell the next year.